eggerino/eventloop/README.md

 > A header only asyncronous runtime for C

-Define asyncronous computation in tasks and enque them on the runtime to executed.
+Define asyncronous computation in tasks and enque them on the runtime to be executed.
 The runtime spawns multiple threads to work off the queue.
 Each task can enque new tasks and depend their execution on them.

 # Usage